Best Tire Traction Mats: Add Additional Tire Traction To Your Vehicle

 The mats are made of UV-stabilized, reinforced nylon and can wrap around a 33-inch tire without breaking.
 However, their biggest downside is that they are expensive and many people won’t be able to afford them.
 The nubs melt in the sun or when your tires spin on them too fast.

-If you are in the market for a good set of traction mats, check out the Stalwart folding traction mats.
+If you're in the market for effectiveness at a great price, check out BASHIK's folding traction mats.
 They are some of the most affordable traction mats on the market and come in a set of two.
 The tire traction mats are constructed using tough polypropylene.
 Their treads are strong and stable enough to withstand regular use in ice, sand, snow, and mud.

 The tire traction mats have a foldable design and can be easily stored in a car trunk or under a seat.
 They work with all types of vehicles and you can also place them behind wheels to prevent tire slippage.
 You’ll love the fact that they are easy to clean.
 You can wipe them down with a damp cloth or spray them off with a hose.